cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

     '''
 ```

-No escape characters are recognized in either type of string literal.
-To encode line endings into string literals,
+No escape characters are recognized in either kind of string values.
+To encode line endings into string values,
 the text block version must be used.
 It is possible to use triple double quotes in string literals when they're
 defined as text blocks marked by triple single quotes (and vice versa).